-The slogan of Schindelhauer Bikes is "Belt-Driven.
-Since Day One."
+The slogan of Schindelhauer Bikes is "Belt Driven Since Day One."
 Gates Carbon Drive is an essential ingredient of their brand DNA.
-Gates recently traveled to Berlin to visit Schindelhauer's headquarters, produce a video and--of course--explore their historic city by bike.
+Gates recently traveled to Berlin to visit Schindelhauer headquarters, produce a video and--of course--explore their historic city by bike.

 Founded in 2009, Schindelhauer has won many design and innovation awards for their clean, fast and stylish urban bicycles.
 Their hallmark is a meticulous attention to detail that combines timeless styling with modern aesthetics.
-And they use Gates belts on every bike model, with the goal of providing a modern, grease-free drivetrain for today’s urban cyclist.
+And they use Gates belts on every bike, providing a modern, grease-free ride for today’s urban cyclist.

 Our first stop after flying into Tegel airport was the 25hours Hotel in the Charlottenburg district of Berlin.
-This hotel is a showcase for Schindelhauer, which supplies a fleet of bikes that adorn hallways and rooms and which are available for use by guests–including the Thin Bike, below, which hung from a wall near the elevator–for use by guests.
+This hotel has a fleet of Schindelhauer bikes–including the Thin Bike, below, which hung from a wall near the elevator–for use by guests.
 Very cool.

 Formed in Magdeburg, Germany, Schindelhauer relocated to Berlin in 2012 to grow and thrive in the city’s creative energy, art and culture.
-Berlin is the brand’s largest market, and we spotted many belt drive bikes on the streets.
-All of their employees ride Schindelhauer bikes to work on the city’s large network of urban bike lanes and pathways.
+All of their employees ride Schindelhauer bikes to work on the city’s large network of bike lanes and pathways.
 Their headquarters consists of a workshop on the first floor with offices and a sunlit showroom above.
 A great place to work, with a fun culture.

 After touring their facilities, we got to work creating a video that explains the technology, history, style and strength of Gates Carbon Drive and our partnership with Schindelhauer.
 We filmed closeups and interviews inside their offices and then hit the streets.